DJA-prog/docker-raspberry-pi-cross-compiler/README.md

 `rpxc install-debian [--update] package packages...`

 Install native packages into the docker image.
-Changes are committed back to the sdthirlwall/raspberry-pi-cross-compiler image.
+Changes are committed back to the djaprog/raspberry-pi-cross-compiler image.

 #### install-raspbian

 `rpxc install-raspbian [--update] package packages...`

-Install raspbian packages from the raspbian repositories into the sysroot of thedocker image.
-Changes are committed back to the sdthirlwall/raspberry-pi-cross-compiler image.
+Install raspbian packages from the raspbian repositories into the sysroot of the docker image.
+Changes are committed back to the djaprog/raspberry-pi-cross-compiler image.

 #### update-image